noel-reeds/TracePesa/README.md

 # TracePesa API.
-A simple budgeting API to fastrack users expenditure.
+A simple budgeting tool to fastrack users expenditure.
-Fintrack API aims to log users' expenditures from various payments platforms.
+TracePesa aims to log users' expenditures from various payments platforms.

 For a start, we're making it possible to trace expenditures logged on Mpesa
 - Lipa na Mpesa options of: